AY2526S1-CS2103T-T16-4/tp/docs/UserGuide.md

 Examples:

-* `editdonation 1 v/200 ` Edits the blood volume of the 1st donation record list
+* `editdonation 1 v/200 ` Edits the blood volume of the 1st donation record
-* `editdonation 3 d/13-10-2024 ` Edits the donation date of the 3rd donation record list.
+* `editdonation 3 d/13-10-2024 ` Edits the donation date of the 3rd donation record.
 <!-- More examples will be added soon -->

 ## Finding donation records of a donor: `finddonations`